russross/blackfriday/mmark2rfc.md

 To aid in including HTML or XML framents, where the `OMIT` key words is probably embedded in comments, line the in in `OMIT -->` are excluded as well.
+Note that the default is put out an artwork, but if the extension of the included file matches a computer language, `<sourcecode>` will be emitted for v3.

 # XML2RFC V3 features